emilianoglucero/basement_2024-5/README.md

 - Implement Lenis for smooth and accessible scrolling, so everyone can enjoy your website.
 - Add a custom shader to make hover image interaction more engaging and immersive.
 - Make sure the Awwwards model rotates during scroll movement, adding some excitement to your website.
-- Pin the Caps section in place and have the caps appear with opacity, scale, and rotation during scroll movement.
+- Pin the Caps section in place and have the caps appear with opacity, scale, and rotation during scroll movement (alternatively, you can reveal them using a custom shader).
 Also, ensure that each cap remains floating, and create this animation using a GSAP Timeline.
-Alternatively, you can reveal the caps using a custom shader.
 - Ensure your website is optimized for devices up to an iPad.

 ## Tips